skudasov/go-monorepo-boilerplate/README.md

    go get github.com/skudasov/go-monorepo-boilerplate/one@v1.3.0
    go get github.com/skudasov/go-monorepo-boilerplate/two@v1.2.0
     ```
-   In contradiction to official [docs] `require` won't work in you'll use `module/vX.X.X` tag so if you want to update `go.mod` manually use tag notation without module, ex.: `github.com/skudasov/go-monorepo-boilerplate/one v1.2.0`
+   In contradiction to official [docs] `require` won't work in you'll use `module/vX.X.X` tag in `go get` so if you want to update `go.mod` manually use tag notation without module, ex.: `github.com/skudasov/go-monorepo-boilerplate/one v1.2.0`

 4. Your module may have a binary release.
 Entrypoint must be under `cmd` and named as a package.